sjitech/sji-android-screen-capture/README.md

 New 2014/09/15: Got screen capture 30frames/second in android 4.4 and 4.2(but 4.2 have scratch, on working)<br>
 <b>New 2014/10/27: Successfully capture 30 screen per second in android 4.2-4.4, any size, clearly and almost 0% CPU usage!, but ffmpeg in android is too slow.
 I will try to optimize it or use native Media Encoder which is hardware assisted.</b><br>
 <b>New 2014/10/27: *****Found possibility to capture 30 screen per second in android 4.0-4.1*****</b><br>
-<b>New 2014/11/07: We will soon study on how to encode video into MPEG TS by native MediaEncoder and transmit it to browser</b><br>
 <b>New 2014/11/07: We have a plan to capture audio</b><br>
 <br>
 ==========================